Keep Your Imagination Alive and Dream Big!

 "There is no such thing as a child who hates to read, there are only children who have not found the right book." ~~~ Frank Serafini

 "KEEP YOUR IMAGINATION ALIVE AND DREAM BIG!
-I dare you to take your journey because there is no expiration date on your dreams while you live! ~~~~ My Cartoon Imagination
+I dare you to dream while you take your journey through life because there is no expiration date on your dreams during life! ~~~~ My Cartoon Imagination